 Tobi Amusan is the reigning African and Commonwealth Games champion over the 100m hurdles.
 The National Sports Festival Record holder in the discipline is also a finalist from the 2017 World Championships in London and also a finalist at the 2018 IAAF Diamond League 100mh final.

 Glory Nathaniel won the Gold in the 400mh at the 2018 African Senior Athletics Championships.
 The Tai Solarin University graduate also represented Nigeria at the 2017 World Championships where she bowed pout in the Semifinal while reaching the final at the 2018 Commonwealth Games in Gold Coast.
-She won the bronze medal at the 2015 African Junior Champs in Ethiopia.

 Her brother, Samson, competed at the 2018 African Senior Athletics Champs were he got to the semis of the 400m.
 He was also at the 2017 World Champs with his sister, Glory.
 Samson represented Nigeria at the 2014 World Juniors in Oregon, and then the 2015 All African Games in Congo Brazzaville where he got to the semis.
+Glory on the other hand was at the 2015 African Junior Championships and won a Bronze medal in the 400m Hurdles

 Reacting to this development, NOC President, Habu Gumel said;